For those of you that receive my weekly blog post, was the click worth it? The image says it all.

 NO!
 I have not figured out how to obtain cultures for discharge via telemedicine yet.
 NO!
 Still can’t do pap smears virtually.
 I promise, it’s not for lack of trying 🙂

 With everything going on, the social distancing and all, how medicine is being practiced has changed.
+These days, disposable PPE is worth checking out for most people according to current health experts.
+It used to be something that only medical practices needed to source.
+But the situation has changed.
 In my own practice, I’m not seeing any folks that fall into high risk groups for routine visits.
 I’m only seeing problem visits along with obstetric patients.
 Wellness exams have been placed on the back burner until we get “this thing” under control; I’m specifically speaking of annual exams.

 I’m doing a lot of telemedicine visits to review results(labs, ultrasounds, etc), for postpartum visits, and to address routine issues such as urinary tract infections, vaginitis, etc. If these things can’t be managed remotely, it may ultimately result in a trip to the office.